 Applicants who have completed the equivalent academic training via a General Education Diploma (GED) or applicants who have been homeschooled must meet the above criteria for admission to UNO.
 See below for more information.

 Students who have been homeschooled must be reviewed and are expected to meet the 16 core courses and the performance requirement.
-Homeschooled students are recommended to follow a curriculum of courses which parallel the UNO's core course requirements (listed above).
+Homeschooled students are recommended to follow a curriculum of courses that parallel UNO's core course requirements (listed above).

 Students who have been homeschooled must submit the following documents to be considered for admission to the UNO: